 Please note: all recommendations given on this website are general guidance only.
 Always seek the advice of a qualified natural health practitioner before taking any supplements, nutritionals or herbal remedies.

-Blood Type Diets
+Blood Type Foods

-For more detailed information on research and new developments regarding the Blood-Type foods, go to www.dadamo.com
+For more detailed information on research and new developments regarding the Blood-Type foods, go to www.dadamo.com.

-Elimination diet
+Elimination diets

 Recommended for those who suspect dietary intake is causing allergic reactions.
 There are different levels, General and Sensitive – each with its own shopping list.
 Remember that this information is meant as a guide only and you should always seek professional advice for health issues.
+It should be noted that elimination diets should be followed for a relatively short period of time and not adopted as your main dietary protocol.

 Recipes